Abrasives

 vitrified bonds

-A clay or ceramic bond material characterized by its strength, rigidity, and resistance to oils, water, or temperature changes.
+A clay or ceramic bond material characterized by its strength, rigidity, and resistance to oils, water, and temperature changes.
 Vitrified bonds have qualities similar to glass.

 wear resistance